Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/misc/hosting.md

 ## Requirements

-- An Android 5+ (7+ is recommended)
+- An Android 7+ phone (5+ is possible but, not recommended as it posses security issues).
-- Termux
+- Termux.
-- An internet connection
+- An internet connection.

 ## Setup

-- Initialize Termux
+- Initialize Termux.
 ```sh
 pkg update && pkg upgrade -y
 ```
 >[!NOTE]
 > It might ask you for input, just click enter and let the default option execute.

-- Install proot-distro package
+- Install proot-distro package.
 ```sh
 pkg install proot-distro -y
 ```

-- Install a Debian Virtual Machine (VM)
+- Install a Debian Virtual Machine (VM).
 ```sh
 proot-distro install debian
 ```
 >[!NOTE]
 > Installation time for anything will depend on your internet speed.

-- Login into Debian and initialize Debian
+- Login into Debian and initialize Debian.
 ```sh
 proot-distro login debian
 ```